maeichho/personal-site/content/authors/maeichho/_index.md

 ---

 <p style='text-align: justify;'>
-I am a fourth-year PhD student in the Center for Applied Mathematics at Cornell University, where I am advised by <a href="https://people.orie.cornell.edu/sbanerjee/">Siddhartha Banerjee</a>.
-My research focuses on the design of algorithms for combinatorial problems, particularly with applications to game theory.
+I am a fifth-year PhD student in the Center for Applied Mathematics at Cornell University, where I am advised by <a href="https://people.orie.cornell.edu/sbanerjee/">Siddhartha Banerjee</a>.
+My current research mainly falls into two focal areas.
+First, I am interested in the design of online algorithms for combinatorial problems, particularly with applications to game theory.
+Second, I am eager to develop better estimators for causal effects in settings with network interference.
 In addition, I have a passion for teaching and curricular development.
-I have helped to develop undergraduate course materials for the Cornell Math Department's Active Learning Initiative.
-Beyond academia, I am an avid baker and a devoted fan of the Buffalo Bills.
+I have helped to develop undergraduate course materials for the Cornell Math Department's Active Learning Initiative, Cornell Engineering's Academic Excellence Workshops, and Cornell's Computer Science department.
+Beyond academia, I am interested in cooking, baking, and origami, and I am a devoted fan of the Buffalo Bills.
 </p>